-Response Participants Challenges for undocumented students 9 Challenges for students with housing instability or other special circumstances(homeless, foster youth) 5 Students with low or no parental support 4 Potential to show incarcerated, foster youth, and POC students the available opportunities (with adequate supports) 4 Challenges for immigrant families and students 3 Challenges for wealthy or middle-class families 2 Other 4

-What could the state provide to make a policy like this successful? (financial resources, professional development, best practices, etc) What other policies or resources would you like to see from the government to support FAFSA/WASFA completion?
+RESPONSE COUNT OF PARTICIPANTS Challenges for undocumented students 9 Challenges for students with housing instability or other special circumstances(homeless, foster youth) 5 Students with low or no parental support 4 Potential to show incarcerated, foster yout, and POC students the available opportunities (with adequate supports) 4 Challenges for immigrant families and students 3 Challenges for wealthy or middle-class families 2 Other 4 b.
+What could the state provide to make a policy like this successful? (financial resources, professional development, best practices, etc.) What other policies or resources would you like to see from the government to support FAFSA/WASFA completion?

-Response Participants

-Improved, standardized, and/or clear communications 17
+RESPONSE COUNT OF PARTICIPANTS Improved, standardized, and/or clear communications 17

 Dedicated staff/increasing staffing 15

 Professional development/training 9

 Integration into existing resources 8

 Increased funding/availability of student holistic services (including healthcare & housing) 7

-Funding roles/increasing compensation for direct service providers 5
+Funding roles/increasing compensation for direct Language and culturally relevant supports 5

 Language and culturally relevant supports 5

 Increase free tuition opportunities 4

 Funding for CBOs and strengthening of partnerships 3

 Increasing financial aid award amounts 3

 Improved tracking mechanisms 3

 Additional outside/community supports 3

 Teach financial literacy 3

 Redefining role of a teacher in financial aid/equipping teachers to have more buy-in in financial aid work 3

 Increased flexible funding for schools and districts to implement strategies 3

 Specific guidance materials 2

+Considerations for students under special circumstances 2

+Improved promotion strategies 2

+Ensure access to technology 2